 Demonstrate understanding of the theory and practice of consolidation accounting in Australia (AASB 127/AASB 10).

 Demonstrate understanding of accounting for associated companies using equity accounting under AASB 128.

-Demonstrate understanding of the theory and practice related to accounting for tangible and intangible assets.
+Demonstrate understanding of the theory and practice related to accounting for tangible non-current assets, including revaluations and impairment losses.

 General Assessment Information